Bangladesh army backed Muslim settlers killed Chittipudi Chakma,

 in which few hundred Jumma people were killed by the Bangladeshi security

-forces and the Bangladeshi settlers, was made public.
+forces and the Muslim settlers, was made public.
 However it largely

 projected the Bangladesh Army version of the event.
 The report of the Naniarchar

 Massacre in November 1993 has never been made public.
 Moreover, never have

 persons responsible for any massacre or other human rights violations been

 tried in court.
 At the most a few of the army officers have been transferred